STRML/wayback-machine-machine/USAGE.md

 -----

-If you liked this project and have feedback or bugs to report, please contact me at sam@tixelated.com or on GitHub at **github.com/STRML/wayback-machine-machine**
+If you liked this project and have feedback or bugs to report, please contact me on GitHub at **github.com/STRML/wayback-machine-machine**

 The proxy server is now running.
 Press CTRL-C to exit.